-Early Help, The Education People and our commissioned NEET (Not in Education, Employment, or Training) Support Service work together collaboratively with schools, colleges and other settings, to ensure we know the education, employment and training that young people are receiving post-16.
+The Adolescent Service in Early Help, and The Education People work together collaboratively with schools, colleges and other settings, to ensure we know the education, employment and training that young people are receiving post-16.
 This includes young people who are educated at home.
 We do this so we can identify those who are NEET and offer them appropriate and timely support.
 We also work with schools to identify those pupils pre-16 who may be at risk of becoming NEET when they are post-16.
 We work in an integrated way with other children’s services teams in KCC and with partner organisations to ensure we deliver the best possible outcomes for children, young people and families in Kent.

 Personal information we collect and use

 In the course of tracking the destinations of young people post-16 and providing support to reduce those who are NEET, we collect the following personal information when you and/or your parent/carer and/or your education provider provide it to us:

 - personal information (such as name, address, contact details, date of birth, gender)